sedostheatre/sedos.co.uk/input/shows/2024-sunday-in-the-park-with-george.md

 One of the most acclaimed musicals of our time, this moving study of the enigmatic painter Georges Seurat won a Pulitzer Prize and was nominated for an astounding 10 Tony Awards including Best Musical.

 The days leading up to the completion of his most famous painting, A Sunday Afternoon on the Island of La Grande Jatte, Georges Seurat is struggling to make meaningful art and maintaining a relationship with his lover Dot.
-Amid the scorn of the artistic community, Seurat's artistic ability thrives while his love diminishes.
-A century later, Seurat's descendant - named George and also an artist - finds himself burnt out and in search of what artistic path to follow, but he finds the answer to his future in the past.
+Amid the scorn of the artistic community, Seurat’s artistic ability thrives while his love diminishes.
+A century later, Seurat’s descendant - named George and also an artist – finds himself burnt out and in search of what artistic path to follow, but he finds the answer to his future in the past.

 **WORKSHOP** | 7 February 2024\
 **AUDITIONS** | 4-9 March 2024\